 Plant of the Month: August

-They range from single flower blooms that would suit a cottage-style garden, through to the more exotic double blooms and ones with large, pom-pom flowers.
-Some are dark-leaved to give greater variety.
+Many dahlias make a bold statement with their strongly coloured flowers.
+They range from single flower blooms that would suit a cottage style garden, through to the waterlily style of double blooms and ones with large, pom-pom shaped flowers.

-They make excellent cut flowers, which last about a week indoors, so if you have a sunny patch of soil, you could grow them especially for cutting.
-Dahlias should keep flowering till the first frosts, so you’ll have a lovely long time to enjoy them.
+Dahlias make lovely cut flowers, so grow extra and cut them to bring indoors.
+They should keep flowering until the first frosts, so you’ll have a lovely long time to enjoy them in all their glory.